machadoborges1/scc-protocol/docs/02-architecture-and-technical-design/02-smart-contracts.md

     *   `mint(address to, uint256 amount)`: Issues new `SCC-USD` tokens to a specific address.
 Restricted to addresses with the `MINTER_ROLE` (such as `Vault` contracts).
     *   `burnFrom(address from, uint256 amount)`: Burns `SCC-USD` tokens from a specific address.
 Restricted to addresses with the `BURNER_ROLE` (such as `Vault` contracts).
 *   **Interactions:** Mainly with `Vault.sol` for managing the `SCC-USD` supply.
+For more detailed information, refer to the [Token Permission Flow (Mint and Burn) document](../../contracts/docs/MINTING_PERMISSION_FLOW.md).

 ## 2.4. `SCC_GOV.sol`